telerik/blazor-docs/components/chart/overview.md

 # Chart Overview

-The Blazor chart allows you to visualize data to your users in a meaningful way so they can draw conclusions.
+The <a href="https://www.telerik.com/blazor-ui/chart" target="_blank">Blazor Chart component</a> allows you to visualize data to your users in a meaningful way so they can draw conclusions.
 You can use a variety of chart types and control all aspects of the chart's appearance - from colors and fonts, to paddings, margins and templates.

 To use a Telerik chart for Blazor, add the `TelerikChart` tag.